timatlee/AoC-2021/README.md

 In part 2, I did not understand the assignment.
 I kept using the full list of commands, not the subset of commands after the initial filtering.

 I wasn't able to leverage the work I did in the first part - which depended on the information from the WHOLE collection.

+## Day 4

+These bingo boards sound like the should be classes, which I am woefully weak with in Go.

+Some points to remember:
+- member names in the `struct` that are lower case are effectively private.
+- You "hang" methods off the struct.
+There is no class definition.